upb-uc4/api/hlf/scala/admission.md

         - => error is returned
           - If the given parameters could not be parsed.

-## GetAdmissions(enrollmentId: String, courseId: String, moduleId: String)
+## GetCourseAdmissions(enrollmentId: String, courseId: String, moduleId: String)
 Gets the full List of existing Admissions.
 Applies filters to match enrollmendId, courseId, moduleId.
 If any of theses parameter is empty, its filter will not be applied.